 Final Thoughts

-I hope you have found some valuable tips and insights to help you begin your running journey.
-Remember, every runner has their own unique path, and as a new runner, it is up to you to define yours.
+I hope you found some useful beginner running tips and insights to help you start your running journey.
+Remember, every runner has a path; as a new runner, it’s up to you to define yours.
+Consistency, patience, and perseverance are key to your goals.
+Embrace the challenges and celebrate your progress.

 Arnold, A. (2021, July 1).
 10-Minute Core Workout Routine for Runners.
 Fleet Feet. https://www.fleetfeet.com/blog/10-minute-core-routine-for-runners